A New Paradigm for Precision Top Physics: Weighing the Top with Energy Correlators: Hadron Colliders

 Using \eq{pp_master} we fit $\zeta^{(pp)}_{\text{peak}}$ as a function of $p_{T,{\rm jet}}$ for an effective value of $F_{\text{pert}}(m_t)$.
-An example of the distribution in the peak region is shown in \Fig{fig:pp_tracks}, which also highlights the insensitivity of the peak position to the use of charged particles only (tracks).
-A fit to $\zeta^{(pp)}_{\text{peak}}$ for several $p_{T,{\rm jet}}$ bins is shown in \Fig{fig:pp_MPI}.
+An example of the distribution in the peak region is shown in \Fig{pp_tracks}, which also highlights the insensitivity of the peak position to the use of charged particles only (tracks).
+A fit to $\zeta^{(pp)}_{\text{peak}}$ for several $p_{T,{\rm jet}}$ bins is shown in \Fig{pp_MPI}.
 With a perfect characterization of the non-perturbative corrections to the EEEC observable, the value of $F_{\text{pert}}(m_t)$ extracted when hadronization and MPI are included should exactly match its extraction at parton level.
 This would lead to complete control over $m_{t}$.
-In Table~\ref{tab:pp_table} we show the extracted value of $F_{\text{pert}}(m_t)$ from our parton level fit, and from our hadron+MPI level fit for two values of the \pythia $m_t$.
+In \Tab{pp_table} we show the extracted value of $F_{\text{pert}}(m_t)$ from our parton level fit, and from our hadron+MPI level fit for two values of the \Pythiaxx $m_t$.
 The errors quoted are the statistical errors on the parton shower analysis.
 The Hadron+MPI fit is quoted with two errors: the first originates from the statistical error on the EEEC measurement, the second originates from the statistical error on the determination of $\Delta_{\text{NP}}(R)+\Delta_\text{MPI}(R)$ from the $p_{T,\text{jet}}$ spectrum.
-A more detailed discussion of this procedure can be found in the \emph{Supplemental Material}.
-Thus we find promising evidence that complete theoretical control of the top mass, up to errors $\lesssim 1$GeV, is possible with an EEEC-based measurement.
+A more detailed discussion of this procedure is provided in \app{analysis}.
+Thus we find promising evidence that theoretical control of $m_{t}$, with conservative errors $\lesssim 1$GeV, is possible with an EEEC-based measurement.
 Our analysis also emphasizes the importance of understanding non-perturbative corrections to the jet $p_T$ spectrum.
+Theory errors are contingent upon currently unavailable NLO computations, discussed in the following section, and so are not provided.
+However, we expect observable dependent NLO theory errors on $m_{t}$ to be better than those in other inclusive measurements wherein in the dominant theory errors are from PDFs$+\alpha_{\textrm{s}}$ \cite{CMS:2014rml,CMS:2017xrt} and which mostly affect the normalisation of the observable.
+By contrast the EEEC is also inclusive but the extracted $m_{t}$ is only sensitive to the observable's shape.